 - a.
-Written prior approval from the NSF Grants Officer is required for: - 1.
-Significant Project Changes. - (a) Transfer of the project effort (see Article 8); - (b) Change in objective or scope (see Article 8); - (c) Absence or change of PI (see Article 8); - (d) Change in the amount of cost sharing reflected on Line M of the award budget (see Article 22); or - 2.
-Rearrangements/Alterations aggregating \$25,000 or over (Construction) (see Article 11). - b.
-Written prior approval from the NSF Program Officer is required for reallocation of funds provided for participant or trainee support (see Article 7). - c.
-Requests for the prior approvals identified above (as well as other types of award related notifications stipulated in the NSF Proposal & Award Policies & Procedures Guide, Part II; Award & Administration Guide [AAG] Chapter II, Exhibit II-1) must be submitted electronically to NSF through use of the NSF FastLane system, unless other arrangements or accommodations are made in advance with the cognizant Grants Officer.
+Written prior approval from the NSF Grants Officer is required for Significant Project Changes: - 1.
+Transfer of the project effort (see Article 9); - 2.
+Change in objective or scope (see Article 9); - 3.
+Absence or change of PI (see Article 9); - b.
+Requests for the prior approvals identified above (as well as other types of award related notifications stipulated in the NSF Proposal & Award Policies & Procedures Guide, Part II; Award & Administration Guide [AAG] Chapter II, Exhibit II-1) must be submitted electronically to NSF through use of the NSF FastLane system.

-3. Pre-Award Costs
+4. Pre-Award Costs